istio/tools/crossgrade/README.md

-# How to run the upgrade test
+# How to run the crossgrade test

 ## Create a test cluster